dfelinto/blender-manual/manual/sculpt_paint/sculpting/toolbar.rst

    Cleans up geometry by collapsing short edges.

 :doc:`/sculpt_paint/sculpting/tools/mask`
-   Lets you select mesh parts to be unaffected by other brushes by painting vertex colors.
+   Paints a selection on parts of the mesh to be unaffected by other brushes.

 :doc:`/sculpt_paint/sculpting/tools/multires_displacement_eraser`
    Deletes displacement information applied on a Multiresolution modifier.